tongweizj/Developer-Certificates-and-Courses/Coursera_Meta-Front-End-Developer/9_Coding-Interview-Preparation/README.md

 ### Sorting and Searching

-- Sorting Algorithms
+- 1.1_Sorting Algorithms
-- Time and space complexity in sorting algorithms
+- 1.2_Time and space complexity in sorting algorithms
-- Searching Algorithms
+- 1.3_Searching Algorithms
-- Time and space complexity in search algorithms
+- 1.4_Time and space complexity in search algorithms

 ### Working with Algorithms

--  Divide and conquer
+-  2.1_Divide and conquer
--  Recursion
+-  2.2_Recursion
--  Dynamic programming
+-  2.3_Dynamic programming
--  Greedy algorithms
+-  2.4_Greedy algorithms
--  Where can you use algorithms?
--  Module summary: Introduction to algorithms
+-  2.5_Module summary: Introduction to algorithms

 ## Week4-Final project